 When referring to a book title, for example The Communist Manifesto, italics are normally used.
-However, when you want to refer to an item that is not a whole publication, such as: chapters in books, articles in peer-reviewed journals, or a short story within an anthology, it is customary in academic writing to use single quotation marks:
+However, when you want to refer to an item that is not a whole publication, such as:

-- George Orwell's famous essay, 'Politics and the English Language', was published in 1946.

-- The chapter, 'The Glasgow Highlander and the Edinburgh Irishman: John Maclean, James Connolly and Ireland' is part of a 2018 monograph on the eminent Scottish Socialist and Republican, John Maclean.
+- 'George Orwell's famous essay, 'Politics and the English Language', was published in 1946.' - The chapter, 'The Glasgow Highlander and the Edinburgh Irishman: John Maclean, James Connolly and Ireland' is part of a 2018 monograph on the eminent Scottish Socialist and Republican, John Maclean.

-Using quotation marks to add emphasis: introducing a particular word or phrase:
+22.4 Using quotation marks to add emphasis: introducing a particular word or phrase